iron-fish/website/docs/whitepaper/6_transaction.md

 ## Transaction Balancing

-So far, we went over how zero-knowledge proofs are used to prove ownership of an existing note in order to spend it or create valid new notes, but we’re still missing verifying one of the most important rules in cryptocurrencies: no coins can be created or destroyed in a transaction.
+So far, we went over how zero-knowledge proofs are used to prove ownership of an existing note, in order to spend it or create valid new notes, but we’re still missing verifying one of the most important rules in cryptocurrencies: no coins can be created or destroyed in a transaction.
 Validators still need to verify that the transaction _balances_, meaning that the sum of all the funds being spent minus the funds being created equals the transaction fee (or zero if there is no transaction fee).

 $$input \enspace values - output \enspace values = transaction \enspace fee$$